 Unauthorized possession or use of a cell phone on school grounds will result in confiscation of the phone and disciplinary action will be taken for such a violation.
 All faculty and staff have been instructed to enforce this policy.
 Cell phones, like all other personal items brought into school by a student, may be subject to search.
 As with other personal property brought into our school, Trinity Catholic School is not responsible for lost or stolen cell phones.

-EARLY ARRIVALS: Students should not arrive at school before 8:15 unless they are going to the Before School Program.
-Teachers often have meetings or other commitments before school begins
+EARLY ARRIVALS: Since teachers often have meetings or other commitments before school begins, students should not arrive at school before 8:15 AM, unless they are going to the Before School Program

 ELECTRONICS: Students are not permitted to bring video games or accessories, MP3 Players, DVD players, iPods, or tablets, such as iPads to school.